-Once the case is appealed from the BPAAR (first level) to the BOV (second level), it normally takes anywhere between 10 months and 2 years for the case to be scheduled for conciliation.
+Once the case is appealed from the BPAAR (first level) to the BOV (second level), it normally takes anywhere between 3 months to one year for the case to be scheduled for conciliation.
 It is a long wait and almost always means there will be multiple years at issue by the time the case is finally called.
 The BOV hearing occurs on the 8th floor of the City County Building as opposed to the BPAAR which is on the 3rd floor of the County Office Building.
 The hearing is DE NOVO, which means whatever happened at the first level (BPAAR) is now legally irrelevant.
 The appeal process starts over and the question is what is the base year value of the property under appeal.
 Unlike the first level (BPAAR), the BOV hearing is in a courtroom, and often there are attorneys from the County, school district and even municipalities present at the time of the hearing.

 There is always a conciliation process first, where everyone attempts to negotiate a settlement for all years involved.
 At the BOV level, proper legal counsel is essential.
 Unlike the BPAAR, non-attorneys are precluded from appearing on behalf of property owners.
 If a settlement is reached, every party can sign off on the agreed upon value while present at the hearing.
 If the parties are unable to resolve the case through this conciliation, then the case goes to an actual trial in front of an appointed Hearing Master.
 It is a real trial, with opening arguments, cross-examinations, etc. using the rules of evidence.
 It is absolutely essential to have competent legal counsel if you are trying your case at the BOV.
 The reality is that you normally will not get the best settlement unless you have counsel and are prepared to go to trial.
 The taxing entities will often pressure property owners into unfair settlements if they are unrepresented.
 Often, we will hear the statements from attorneys for the school state: "Let’s go to trial then."
 This is said in an attempt to pressure property owners into settling.
 Don’t be bullied by the school districts.
 If you have additional questions about the BOV process, email us firstname.lastname@example.org or call us: 412.802.6666.

 Allegheny County property assessments have had a long and tumultuous history with the residents of Allegheny County.
 Contributing Source: Pittsburgh Post-Gazette 6/6/07